Skip to content

 Day 4: A Picturesque Town - Ålesund

-Many of the buildings here, from the bright colours to the rounded spires, were inspired by the Art Nouveau style, which was popular in the early 1900s.
+Many of the buildings here, from the bright colors to the rounded spires, were inspired by the Art Nouveau style, which was popular in the early 1900s.
 You can get impressive photos of the archipelago from the nearby Mount Aksla viewpoint.

 Day 5: An Ancient Fishing Town - Rørvik